industrial-edge/notifier-getting-started/docs/Installation.md

 ## Connect smart devices

 It is also possible to receive notifications from the IED on a smart device.
-Therefore the SIMATIC Notifier mobile app must be installed on the smart device.
-The mobile app supports iOS and Android devices (smartphones/tablets) as well as Wear OS devices (smartwatch).
+Therefore the SIMATIC Notifier app must be installed on the smart device.
+The app supports iOS and Android devices (smartphones/tablets) as well as Wear OS devices (smartwatch).
 The app can be downloaded from the dedicated app stores.

 To be able to receive push notifications from the Notifier, you need to set up a connection from your smart device to the IED.
 Please consider the following preconditions:

 - the Notifier app is installed and running on the IED
-- the Notifier mobile app is installed on your smart device
+- the Notifier app is installed on your smart device
 - both devices are connected to the same network (WLAN)
 - communication ports are opened (443, 51883)